-- On-unit Inservices: Each unit has unit based skills training and nursing practise discussions.
+- On-unit Inservices: Each unit has unit based skills training and nursing practice discussions.
 Classes are available for specialized skills such as intra-aortic balloons; artificial hearts and CRRT.

-- Elearning: Staff have access to elearning programs which allow nurses to advance their practise though disease based education modules and self assessment testing.
+- Elearning: Staff have access to elearning programs which allow nurses to advance their practice though disease based education modules and self assessment testing.

-- Cardiac Nursing Series: This program provides an eight module course on cardiac nursing care featuring cardiac surgery; interventional procedures; heart failure, ECG interpretation and device management.
+- Cardiac Nursing Series: These are education days focused on various cardiac nursing topics, including acute coronary syndrome, heart failure, cardiac surgery, interventional procedures, ECG interpretation and device management.

-- New Graduate Initiative: This initiative provides 12 weeks of education and clinical practise to new graduates.
+- New Graduate Initiative: This initiative provides 12 weeks of education and clinical practice to new graduates.
 The program is designed to provide a smooth transition for new graduates.